$26 million California Lottery ticket was destroyed in the laundry, store manager says

-(KTLA) – The mystery woman who bought a $26 million SuperLotto Plus ticket nearly six months ago put the ticket in the laundry and it was destroyed, the manager of the Norwalk gas station where it was sold told KTLA Thursday morning.
+NORWALK, Calif.
+(KTLA) – The mystery woman who bought a $26 million SuperLotto Plus ticket nearly six months ago put the ticket in the laundry and it was destroyed, according to the manager of the Norwalk, California gas station where it was sold.

 The winner had until the end of the day to claim the prize, which was purchased for the Nov.
-14, 2020, drawing from the Arco AMPM at 10602 Imperial Highway.
+14, 2020 drawing from the Arco AMPM at 10602 Imperial Highway in Los Angeles County.

 The store’s manager — who would only give his name as Frank — said surveillance video shows the individual who purchased the ticket, and she’s known to store workers.